 In the first study, 36 cases have been gathered in the Hospital Universitario Gregorio Marañón and a representative subgroup of 14 has been simulated by three radiotherapy oncologists.

-Location Number of cases

-Breast 3

-Rectal 6

-Rectal relapse 1

-Ovary relapse 1

-Pancreas 1

-Retrop. sarcoma 1

-Ewing sarcoma 1
+The localizations were: breast (6), rectal (6), rectal relapse (1), ovary relapse (1), pancreas (1), retrop. sarcoma (1) and ewing sarcoma (1).